 Prof. Dr. Birgit Liss, University of Ulm

-Dr. Karine Anselme, Institut de Science des Materiaux de Mulhouse (IS2M), Mulhouse
+Dr. Karine Anselme, Institut de Science des Matériaux de Mulhouse (IS2M), CNRS UMR 7361, Mulhouse, France

 Materials to control biological cells function: a focus on the role of the nucleus in the cell response